VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ‘White hat’ hackers will report any vulnerability they discover to the system owner or supplier; ‘Black hats’ will exploit or sell a vulnerability; ‘Grey hats’ are often supposedly reformed Black hats, reinvented as penetration testers or security consultants.

+Kevin Mitnick was a hacker that had compulsive behavioural traits.
+Nowadays he makes a living as a security consultant.
+Quote: "Cyber-security is about people, processes and technology, and organisations need to bolster the weakest link - which invariably is the human element".

+Another hacker, Gary Mckinnon was diagnosed as having ASD (Aspergers), known as the UFO hacker, is currently living in the UK as the home secretary has been blocking his extradition to the US.

 ---

 ## Lecture 5 - Prosecution of Cybercrime UK & EU Laws